bitcoin/bitcoin/doc/README.md

 ### Unix

-You need the Qt4 run-time libraries to run Bitcredit-Qt.
+You need the Qt4 run-time libraries to run Credits-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4